Modeste M'bami: International career

-M'bami won the Olympic football games with his country in 2000 in Sydney, also scoring the golden goal against Brazil during the quarter-finals.
+Mbami won the Olympic football games with his country in 2000 in Sydney, also scoring the golden goal against Brazil during the quarter-finals.
 He was also in the team when Cameroon reached the finals of the FIFA Confederations Cup in 2003 and was part of the 2004 African Cup of Nations team which finished top of its group in the first round of competition, before failing to secure qualification for the semi-finals.

-M'bami was also in the Cameroon national team that failed to qualify for the 2006 FIFA World Cup as it finished second in its qualification group behind the Ivory Coast.
+Mbami was also in the Cameroon national team that failed to qualify for the 2006 FIFA World Cup as it finished second in its qualification group behind the Ivory Coast.

+Personal life

+Mbami acquired French nationality by naturalization on 26 December 2005.

 Coaching career

 In November 2019 he turned down a coaching job with the Cameroon national team.

 Death

-On 7 January 2023, Paris Saint-Germain announced that M'bami had died of a heart attack, at the age of 40.
+On 7 January 2023, Paris Saint-Germain announced that Mbami had died of a heart attack, at the age of 40.